 Baptisms are celebrated by appointment.

-This can be done by completing the Baptism Request under Online Forms and mailing or delivering to the Parish Office.
+This can be done by completing the BAPTISM REQUEST FORM and mailing or delivering to the Parish Office.
 Please call the Parish Office at 603-742-4837 with any questions.
 The Office Staff will assist you in scheduling your Catechesis, and upon completion, the date of the baptism.